hpourmand/hpourmand.github.io/README.md

   <div class="content">
     <section id="about">
       <h2>About Me</h2>
       <p>Hi, I’m Habibeh!
-I’m a data professional with a strong math background and over three years of experience as a Data Analyst.
-I specialize in transforming complex datasets into actionable insights that drive business success and innovation.</p>
+I am a Data Scientist and Mathematician with a Ph.D. in Mathematics and over four years of professional experience in leveraging data to drive impactful solutions.
+My expertise spans predictive analytics, machine learning, statistical modeling, and data visualization, coupled with a passion for transforming complex datasets into actionable insights.

+I excel at utilizing advanced tools such as Python, SQL, PySpark, Git, and Tableau to develop and deploy robust data models, enhance decision-making processes, and streamline workflows. </p>
     </section>

     <section id="skills">